Canon 2000D vs Sony RX10 III

 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the RX10 III are recent models that feature in their makers' current product line-up.
+Both the 2000D and the RX10 III are recent models that are part of the current product line-up.
 The RX10 III replaced the earlier Sony RX10 II, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 2000D vs Sony RX10 III